jcmordan/moxie-booking/README.md

 11. **SEO**: No meta tags, structured data, or SEO optimization
 12. **Progressive Web App**: No PWA features or offline functionality
 13. **Advanced Testing**: No integration tests, E2E tests, or visual regression tests
-14. **Deployment**: No CI/CD pipeline or deployment configuration
-15. **Security**: No security headers, CSRF protection, or input sanitization
+14. **Security**: No security headers, CSRF protection, or input sanitization
+15. **Real-time Features**: No WebSocket connections or real-time updates
+16. **Advanced Error Handling**: No comprehensive error logging or monitoring
+17. **Data Persistence**: No local storage or session persistence across page refreshes

 ### How would you respond to the SMS Opt-in scope change scenario?